artfinder/portfolio-app/README.md

 ### Application styling

 At the time of writing, the application's appearance is fairly rudimentary and uses default Ionic's components.
 See documentation: http://ionicframework.com/docs/components/

+## Other information

+### Backdoor password

+For the purpose of quicker development and testing, the backdoor password (verification code) has been implemented to allow bypassing user's verification code.
+The password is `zoya`, it will be removed for production build.